mchajii/alpakka-kafka-sample/README.md

 # Lightbend Credentials

 You can access the commercial Lightbend Platform modules by providing a personalized resolver.<br/>
-How to set up your Lightbend Platform Credentials: https://www.lightbend.com/account/lightbend-platform/credentials
+How to set up your Lightbend Platform Credentials:<br/>
+https://www.lightbend.com/account/lightbend-platform/credentials

 # Run the sample